dmentx/law-langflow/README.md

 ## 👋 Contribute

-We welcome contributions from developers of all levels.
+I welcome contributions from developers of all levels.